Richard Arthur Hayward: Tribal recognition and land claims

-In 1975, Hayward met with Thomas Tureen, the head of the Coalition of Eastern Native Americans (CENA), who helped him initiate a land claim on his family's behalf.
-Tureen and Hayward also discussed obtaining federal recognition from the federal government for his group.
-In 1976, Connecticut Governor Ella Grasso gave state tribal recognition to Hayward's organization, the Western Pequots.
-In 1979, Hayward and the Western Pequots received a $12,000 grant from the Department of Housing and Urban Development (HUD) to create an economic development plan for the reservation.
-The group then received a $1.2 million loan from HUD in 1979 for the construction of 15 houses.
-Hayward appointed his cousin John Holder (Pequot) as executive director of the housing project.
+Next, Tureen and Hayward discussed obtaining federal recognition from the federal government.
+In 1978, Hayward formed a Pequot housing authority to apply for housing subsidies, the first tribal housing authority in the state of Connecticut In 1979, Hayward and the Pequots received a $12,000 grant from the Department of Housing and Urban Development (HUD) to create an economic development plan for the reservation.
+They also received $45,000 from the Catholic Campaign for Human Development, and a $1.2 million loan from HUD for the construction of 15 single-family homes.
+Hayward appointed his cousin John Holder as executive director of the housing project.
+Hayward began raising swine and growing hydroponic lettuce on the reservation, but the businesses failed.
+Instead, Hayward received backing from the Indian Rights Association to fund genealogical research.
+He received an employment grant from the Comprehensive Employment and Training Act (CETA) program to hire a receptionist.

-In 1982, Hayward and his associates worked to achieve federal recognition of the Mashantucket Pequot Indian Tribe.
-Instead of undergoing the system processed by the Bureau of Indian Affairs's Office of Indian Affairs, they gained recognition through U.S. Congress's passage of the Mashantucket Pequot Settlement Act in 1983.

-They were represented at the Congressional hearing concerning their proposed settlement bill by Tureen and a lawyer named Jackson King.
-King worked out a deal with Tureen that, in the proposed settlement bill, they would also ask the Federal government to give them enough money to buy out the landowners whom King was representing.
-That bill was approved by the Senate in February 1983.
+On January 15, 1979, the Pequots submitted a preliminary petition to the Bureau of Indian Affairs (BIA) for tribal recognition.
+However, because of the slow BIA bureaucracy, a lack of historical evidence tying the Pequots to their reservation, Tureen elected to seek an out-of-court settlement instead.
+Tureen modeled his plan on the Passamaquoddy's settlement from October 1980, whom the state of Maine had award $80.6 million to repurchase disputed land.
+In October 1981, Tureen and Hayward met with Jackson King, a lawyer who represented landowners in Ledyard.
+They assured King the settlement deal would provide generous funds for the purchase of his clients' land.
+The Mashantucket Pequot Settlement Act was approved by the Senate in February 1983.

 President Reagan vetoed the bill, however, stating that it would set a dangerous precedent for creating other new tribes, but Senator Lowell Weicker began to lobby against the President.
-He raised Congressional supporters who threatened to override the veto, so President Reagan compromised; and thus the Western Pequots were given Federal recognition.
+He raised Congressional supporters who threatened to override the veto, so President Reagan compromised.
+On October 18, 1983, the Connecticut Indian Land Claims Settlement Act was signed into law.
+The tribe was awarded $900,000 with which to repurchase over 1,000 acres of land.